CDC mask guidance opens doors for the vaccinated, but a long road is ahead for those who are not, experts say - KTVZ

 For Americans vaccinated against Covid-19, daily life may look increasingly different than for those who aren’t inoculated yet following Thursday’s mask guidance, experts said.

-“We are on the right path that people who are fully immunized,” National Institutes of Health Director Dr. Francis Collins told CNN’s Erin Burnett.
+“We are on the right path (for) people who are fully immunized,” National Institutes of Health Director Dr. Francis Collins told CNN.
 “You can take your mask off indoors as well as outdoors.”

 But he added: “We are not at the end of this story.
 There are still a lot of people who haven’t gotten that shot.”

-The US Centers for Disease Control and Prevention announced that people fully vaccinated against Covid-19, meaning those who have waited two weeks after their second dose, generally don’t need to wear masks or practice social distancing inside or out.
+The US Centers for Disease Control and Prevention announced that people fully vaccinated against Covid-19 — meaning those who have waited two weeks after their final dose — generally don’t need to wear masks or practice social distancing indoors or outdoors.

+The CDC arrived at its new guidance because of declining case rates, increasing numbers of vaccinations and growing understanding of the risk of viral spread by vaccinated people, CDC Director Dr. Rochelle Walensky told CBS on Friday.

+“In the last two weeks, our cases have come down by a third,” she said.
+“We have a rapidly declining case right probably because our vaccination rate is going up.

+“Over the last several weeks, we have seen emerging signs that if you were vaccinated, you’re safe and protected from getting Covid-19 and you really have a very low risk of transmitting to other people and that these vaccines are really working against the variants that we have circulating here in the United States,” she said.

-For those who saw no immediate impact from receiving their vaccine, “now your life is going to change,” said Dr. Anthony Fauci, adding that although some businesses like airlines may keep mask mandates in place, venues like grocery stores, restaurants, bars and bowling alleys may soon look much more like they did pre-pandemic.
+For those who experienced no immediate impact from receiving their vaccine, “now your life is going to change,” said Dr. Anthony Fauci, adding that although some businesses, like airlines, may keep mask mandates in place, venues like grocery stores, restaurants, bars and bowling alleys may soon look much more like they did pre-pandemic.

 The CDC’s decision may have the indirect effect of being an incentive for people who are on the fence about getting the vaccine, but it was based on the science showing how strong vaccine protection is, Fauci said.